Minnesota Workers’ Compensation

 We Will Protect Your Best Interests — And Won’t Leave Money on the Table

 Even in cases where your employer and their workers’ compensation insurance company initially admit primary liability, or acknowledge responsibility for your injury, a dispute may arise regarding your entitlement to medical care, wage loss benefits, rehabilitation benefits, or permanency benefits at any point in time.
 Unfortunately, in the vast majority of cases, it’s not a matter of if a dispute will arise; it’s a matter of when a dispute will arise.
 Having a skilled Minnesota workers’ compensation attorney on your side before a dispute arises may help you avoid making mistakes on your case and ensure that you obtain all that you are entitled to under the law.
-At Meuser, Yackley & Rowland Law Office, we encourage you to contact us before a problem arises.
+At Meuser, Yackley & Rowland, P.A., we encourage you to contact us before a problem arises.
 We will monitor your case to make sure your benefits are being paid correctly, help you navigate the complex workers’ compensation system, and be prepared to immediately jump in if and when a dispute develops.

 The Minnesota workers’ compensation system is a specialized, complex area of law.
 Attempting to navigate the system on your own when there’s a dispute on your case, or hiring a general practice lawyer that doesn’t regularly handle workers’ compensation cases, can cost you significant sums of money and/or important future benefits to which you may otherwise be entitled.
 Our experienced attorneys will guide you through the litigation process and help you obtain the best possible result on your workers’ compensation claim.